-The Independent Reviewer of Terrorism Legislation, David Anderson QC, in his 2011 annual review, noted Section 44 stop and search as the "single greatest focus of resentment among Muslims" which had failed to produce "a single terrorism conviction in Great Britain."
+The Independent Reviewer of Terrorism Legislation, David Anderson QC, in his 2011 annual review, noted Section 44 stop and search as the "single greatest focus of resentment among Muslims" which had failed to produce "a single terrorism

-Following the repeal of Section 44 and its replacement with Section 47A, Home Office statistics including in the latest annual statistics for 2014 indicate there have been no S47A stops and searches recorded across England and Wales suggesting that the higher threshold introduced in 2012 has a moderating effect on the decision to exercise the power.
+Following the repeal of Section 44 and its replacement with Section 47A, Home Office statistics including in the latest annual statistics for 2014 indicate there have been no Section 47A stops and searches recorded across England and Wales suggesting that the higher threshold introduced in 2012 has a moderating effect on

 The Coalition has commissioned an important review into stop and search powers in the UK with a report produced by Her Majesty's Inspectorate of Constabulary in 2013 influencing policy direction on the future of stop and search powers.
 HMIC found that over a quarter (27%) of stops and search were unlawfully conducted with insufficient grounds to justify its use.
 HMIC further found that in over half (30) of the 43 forces in England and Wales the "training of officers was insufficient either to improve their understanding of their legal powers; or to help them...decide when they had reasonable grounds for suspicion".
-The report further found that police forces collected "insufficient information about stop and search encounters."88
+The report further found that police forces collected "insufficient information about stop and search encounters."93

-The findings are significant when assessed against the impact of stop and search on ethnic minorities with BME respondents who were stopped and searched being significantly more likely to report they felt upset (17%) by the encounter compared to White counterparts (7%) and angry (26% to 19% respectively).89
+The findings are significant when assessed against the impact of stop and search on ethnic minorities with BME respondents who were stopped and searched being significantly more likely to report they felt upset (17%) by the encounter compared